-No, however we will have three members of staff whose roles are to support Communication and Interaction, Social, Emotional and Mental Health Needs for identified pupils.
+No, however we will have staff whose roles are to support Communication and Interaction, Social, Emotional and Mental Health Needs for identified pupils.
 These staff members access relevant training to support identified school need.

 How are staff at Woodston Primary School helped to work with children with SEND and what training do they have?